vvuk/eddy-ng/README.md

 ## Support

 Questions?
-Come ask on the Sovol Printers Discord at `https://discord.gg/djhnkDR2JN` in the eddy-ng forum.
-(Nothing Sovol-specific in `eddy-ng`, just where all this work started!)
+Come ask on the Sovol 3D Printers Discord at `https://discord.gg/Zg45rA52G7` in the eddy-ng forum.
+(Nothing Sovol-specific in `eddy-ng`, just where all this work started!
+You can also find the server via the Discover tab in Discord, then Sovol 3D Printers)

 You can also file issues in [this `eddy-ng` github repo](https://github.com/vvuk/eddy-ng/issues).